elephantscale/es-training-new/search-common/slides/Search-Intro.md

      - Assume it is a static collection for the moment

- * Goal: Retrieve documents with information that is relevant to the user’s information need and helps the user complete a task
+ * Goal: Retrieve documents with information that is relevant to the user's information need and helps the user complete a task

 Notes: